 Top 6 regular savings accounts:

-Comfortably taking the top spot is this branch and postal-operated deal from Saffron Building Society, paying 3.50% on maturity on a minimum investment of just £10.
+Comfortably taking the top spot is this branch-based deal from Saffron Building Society that pays 3.50% on maturity on a minimum investment of just £10.

 Additional payments and withdrawals are permitted at any time, and although 12 deposits are required per year, there's no penalty should you miss a monthly payment.
 Contributions can be amended to suit your needs, but it should be noted that the account has a fairly low investment allowance of £2,400.